ncktl/logcheck/README.md

 python3 logcheck.py -e <path to file or directory to extract features from>
 ```

-To also extract the context, additionally use the "-a" argument.
+Recommended: To also extract the context, additionally use the "-a" argument.
+This is currently required if you want to
+train the classifier with the extract.

 ```sh
 python3 logcheck.py -e -a <path>